tesommer/FreeCrumbs/Builder/Home/README.md

 * ``key_press <key-code>``: Generates a key press event.

 * ``key_release <key-code>``: Generates a key release event.

+* ``load variable location``: Loads an image from the specified location and stores it as a script image with the given name.

 * ``mouse_move <x> <y>``: Moves the mouse to specified x-y coordinates.